samiralam/rules-compendium/docs/phb/6-equipment/index.md

 ***Dousing a Space.*** You can take the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action to pour an Oil flask on level ground to cover a 5-foot-square area within 5 feet of yourself.
 If lit, the oil burns until the end of the turn 2 rounds from when the oil was lit (or 12 seconds) and deals 5 Fire damage to any creature that enters the area or ends its turn there.
 A creature can take this damage only once per turn.

 ***Fuel.*** Oil serves as fuel for Lamps and Lanterns.
 Once lit, a flask of Oil burns for 6 hours in a Lamp or Lantern.
-That duration doesn’t need to be consecutive; you can extinguish the burning Oil (as a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action) and rekindle it again until it has burned for a total of 6 hours.
+That duration doesn't need to be consecutive; you can extinguish the burning Oil (as a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action) and rekindle it again until it has burned for a total of 6 hours.

 ---